AVSimulation/SCANeR-Quick-Starts/Pages/HT_Configure_driver_input/Configure_Driver_Input.md

  ![](./assets/SteerLeft.png)

   - Pedals
-You can repeat the step above for Pedals function (Brake, Gas, Handbrake and Clutch).
+You can repeat the step above for Pedals functions (Brake, Gas, Handbrake and Clutch).
-For Brake, Gas and Clutch, it is possible to use the smooth option to have a value that changes smoothly from 0 to 1.
-Custom calibration can be used to use a custom curve to create a non linear mapping between the command and the input.
+For Brake, Gas and Clutch, it is possible to use the `smooth` option to have a value that changes smoothly from 0 to 1. `Custom calibration` can be used to use a custom curve to create a non linear mapping between the command and the input.
 ![](./assets/GasPedal.png)

   - Gearbox